Skip to content

 In 2007, an Historic Structures Report for the complex was released.
 Using the remaining $2 million in funding allocated in 2003 but not yet spent, additional repairs were initiated, including masonry stabilization and additional roof repairs.
 In 2009, a draft master plan for the site was released, envisioning a mixed use campus, to include an architectural center (), a regional visitors center, hotel space and meeting/conference facilities.
 A fire occurred in 2010 causing considerable damage to portions of the structure and highlighting the need for further security improvements and greater urgency in the restoration process.

 However, nearly one quarter of the state funding will not be spent to directly preserve and redevelop the Richardson complex.
-In a political arrangement announced in January 2006, a significant amount of the state monies were earmarked for other projects.
+In a political arrangement announced in January 2006, a significant amount of the state monies were earmarked for other* projects.
 The sum of $76.5 million would be used for restoration of the Richardson “footprint”, mainly the central towers.
 Restoration of a portion of the Olmsted grounds at the front of the complex was undertaken. $20 million was to be used to create an architectural museum for tourists interested in Buffalo’s architectural history, and thereby providing the structure a compatible tenant.
-The architectural center is to be designated the Lipsey Architectural Center Buffalo and is to occupy space in the Strozzi building’s main floor.
+The architectural center was to be designated the Lipsey Architectural Center Buffalo and occupy space in the Strozzi building’s main floor.
 Opening was intended for 2019, but has been delayed.